 8 Performance Marketing Strategies Your Dad Didn't Tell You

-In this video, you'll hear 8 performance marketing strategies your dad forgot to tell you about - unless your dad is Shawn Schwegman (DemandJump's Co-Founder and Chief Strategy Officer).
+In this video, you'll hear 8 pieces of performance marketing wisdom your dad forgot to tell you about - unless your dad is Shawn Schwegman (DemandJump's Co-Founder and Chief Strategy Officer).
 Transcription provided below.

 Asking yourself, "what is performance marketing?"